aornt/blabel2/README.md

 # INSTALLATION
 Connect the brother label-printer with USB

-Create a new printer in cups with the RAW profile (or ASCII text)
+Create a new printer in CUPS with the RAW profile (or ASCII text)

-install the rpm package from blabel add the files and directories from blabel2 as described in LOCATION further on in this readme
+Install the rpm package from blabel

+Add the files and directories from blabel2 as described in LOCATION further on in this readme

 # LABEL PRINTING WORKFLOW
 The app has the mainwindow in which the text and the icons are composed in a labelblok.

 The text can be vertically divided in 1,2,3 or 4 lines with different text.
 The each line can independend of the other lines be formatted with a different font, size, underline or strike-true.